 Where To Stay in Golden

 Golden has lots of great hotels to choose from, stay at the adobe-style boutique Table Mountain Inn right in downtown Golden, the newly-built The Eddy Taproom and Hotel which has mountain views and is perched on a hill above town, or The Golden Hotel on the river right in town.
+The Silk Pincushion is a centrally located Bed & Breakfast with an exceptional breakfast.

 If vacation rentals are more your style, stay at one of these highly-rated and affordable options in the Golden area: